vishalvaghasiya-ios/AdsManagerKit/README.md

     }
 }
 ```

-*Note:* Using the completion handler of `AdsManager.configure` ensures that ads are loaded **after configuration is complete**, preventing timing issues during app startup.

 **Note:** If you enable premium mode, all ad-loading and displaying functions will automatically be skipped, effectively disabling ads throughout your app.